Important: E-money users in Japan should go to this article on how to make contactless payments or pay for transit.

 Pay in a store

-- Try holding your phone a different way.
+- Try holding your phone in a different way.
 Your NFC antenna could be near the top or bottom of your device.

 - Hold your phone for a few extra seconds.